 Equip Yourself With the Right Technology

 One of the best ways to present yourself as a valuable work-from-home employee to your boss and co-workers is to be available during work hours.
 Having access to online conference tools, such as Skype and GoToMeeting, enables you to remotely join in on conversations.
 Chat programs like Google Chat let you instantly answer questions.
-A smartphone with long battery life and expandable memory allows you to store work data and access it from anywhere, even if you’ve taken a break to hit the gym or are at an appointment.
+A smartphone with long battery life and expandable memory, such as the LG G4, allows you to store work data and access it from anywhere, even if you’ve taken a break to hit the gym or are at an appointment.
 Sure, it’s not all sunshine and roses.

 Dress for Success